 I am continuing to update the source file, but will only correct serious errors or add important relationships in the on-line version here.

 The prime information was collected over about 40 years, as detailed in one of the volumes.
 The 7 principal volumes have been professionally scanned and converted to searchable pdf.
 Genealogical charts from the remaining volumes have been scanned and are available on-line as well.
 All detailed information from the 2 Felsberg and 2 of the 3 Homberg volumes has been entered and validated as much as possible into the on-line tree.
-All data for Wiederholds that lived in or prior to the year 1800 has been entered for the 3rd Homberg volume and the first of the 4 Verschiedene Ort Volumes. my current task is to get all pre 1800 Wiederholds from those books, as well as fom other collected sources I have into my working files, and then publish that tree again on myHertage.
+All data for Wiederholds that lived in or prior to the year 1800 has been entered for the 3rd Homberg volume and the first of the 4 Verschiedene Ort Volumes.

 An intermediate copy of this Wiederhold genealogy has been integrated into a large genealogy published by Ruud de Ruyter on Geneanet.